mateusfccp/mateusfccp.github.io/content/pinto/_index.md

 {{< alert >}}

-The pinto° programming language is still in very early development stage, and is not recommended for use in production software.
+The pint° programming language is still in very early development stage, and is not recommended for use in production software.
 Use at your own risk.

 {{< /alert >}}